Application Dates & Requirements

 - All unofficial transcripts should be uploaded directly to the online application in the Academic History section or in additional documents.

 - Unofficial Transcripts will be considered acceptable if issued by your college/university (typically a Registrar’s office, or an online vendor like Parchment, National Student Clearinghouse, etc.).
-This document should have the name of the school and a seal/signature of a school official (like the Registrar, Dean, etc.).
+This document must have the applican’ts name, the name of the institution, and a seal, logo, or a signature of a school official (like the Registrar, Dean, etc.).

-- Please note, all students who enroll at Boston University will be required to provide an official, degree-conferring transcript and/or degree certificate issued by their college/university in a sealed envelope (or electronically submitted directly) to the Graduate Programs Office.
+- Please note, all students who enroll at Boston University will be required to provide an official, degree-conferring transcript and/or degree certificate issued by their college/university in a sealed envelope (or electronically submitted directly) to the Graduate Programs Office after they have enrolled.

 - In order to complete your application, the College of Engineering requires a transcript from every university/college that you list in the “Colleges Attended” section of the “Academic History” of the application.
 The Admissions Committee reserves the right to request further information from an applicant.
 For purposes of application, you should list only the schools/colleges for which you are uploading transcripts.